icholy/blog/content/post/semgrep-autofix-llm.md

 ### AutoFix:

-In addition to searching using a pattern, semgrep also supports rewriting the matches.
+Semgrep not only searches using patterns but also supports rewriting the matches.
-Here’s a simple rule definition from their documentation:
+Here's a simple rule definition from their documentation:

 ```yaml
 rules: